774 Tremont St, Duxbury, MA 02332, USA

 Owned By: Town of Duxbury

-Duxbury’s main cemetery.
+Mayflower Cemetery is the town of Duxbury’s primary cemetery.
 Located on Tremont Street (Route 3A), it’s a beautiful, centrally-located, tree-filled place with about 2 miles of paved roadways.
 A great spot for a walk!
 Also explore Knapp Town Forest and Green’s Harbor Path/Kettle Hole Loop, immediately adjacent, and Lapham Woods, across the street.
+The Duxbury Rural and Historical Society occasionally offers cemetery tours.

 Features